-'Starter Homes' are new-build properties available at a 20 per cent discount for first time buyers aged between 23 and 40.
-We will have to promote the supply of starter homes and ensure that there are a certain number or proportion of Starter Homes built where there are new housing developments.
+The Housing and Planning Act 2016 provided the legislative basis for the Starter Homes Initiative.
+'Starter Homes' were defined as new-build properties available at a 20% discount for first time buyers aged between 23 and 40.
+It was expected that Social landlords would promote the supply of Starter Homes and ensure that a certain number or proportion of them were built as part of any new housing developments.

-The Government has identified the negative impact rogue landlords can have on the quality, standard and availability of housing in the private rented sector and is now proposing a number of legislative changes to help local authorities tackle rogue landlords.
+The Act also identified the negative impact that ‘rogue’ landlords can have on the quality, standard and availability of housing in the private rented sector and consequently proposed a number of legislative changes to help Local Authorities tackle this issue.

 - Banning Orders enabling landlords to be banned from operating and renting out properties.

-- Financial penalties – a civil penalty where a landlord breaches specified legislation to a maximum of £30k.
-Recovered money can be retained by the local authority.
+- Financial civil penalties where a landlord breaches specified legislation, to a maximum of £30k.

-- Electrical Safety requirements – requirements on landlords in regards to the electrical safety within their properties
+- Electrical Safety requirements on landlords in regards to the electrical safety within their properties.

 If you have questions or wish to discuss this further: